Don’t think about a pink elephant.

 Version B never mentions what to avoid.
 The target style exists on its own terms.

-Both instructions point toward the same output.
+Both point toward the same output.
 But Version B gives the model a cleaner path.
 No concepts to work around.
 No elephants to not think about.

 Why This Happens